l7mp/l7mp/README.md

 A protocol is marked with a flag `l` if it has a listener implementation in l7mp, acting as a server-side protocol "plug" that listens to incoming connections from downstream peers and emits new sessions, and with flag `c` if it implements the cluster side, i.e., the client-side of the protocol that can route a connection to an upstream service and load-balance across a set of remote endpoints, `Re` means that the protocol supports *retries* and `Lb` indicates that *load-balancing* support is also available for the protocol.

+## Kernel offload

+To enhanche performance, l7mp provides an experimental kernel offload feature.
+The offload builds upon the [tc-bpf](https://man7.org/linux/man-pages/man8/tc-bpf.8.html) Linux kernel mechanism and supports UDP traffic.
+Usage and details of the kernel offload is avaialable in its [documentation](kernel-offload/README.md).

 # The l7mp service mesh